 We have several resources on our website for TCP and UDP load balancing: our Admin Guide, we have couple of blog posts, and more are coming.

 As for nginScript documentation, please go ahead and check the source code and the README file.
-[Editor – The README file has been superseded by standard reference documentation and a series of blog posts.]
+[Editor – The README file has been superseded by standard reference documentation and an introductory blog post.]

 33:34 Thank You